 It’s all about contemporary art at the Kunsthalle Wien.
 Prepare to dip your toes into exhibitions which tackle and reflect the social issues and developments of the times we live in.

-- Contemporary art organisation that holds regular exhibitions at two venues
+- Contemporary art organisation with two venues

-- Book Kunsthalle tickets* online
+- Book Kunsthalle tickets*

 - See also: